johnfn/ts2gd/README.md

 We can also get really, really good autocomplete and refactoring support.

-## How?!

-Compiling GDScript to TypeScript is actually pretty straightforward.
-Almost every keyword and control structure in GDScript compiles directly to a corresponding keyword or control structure in TypeScript.

 ## How it works

 Add a ts2gd.json file to your Godot project root: